-So, between SPL and SQ systems, which one is perfect?
-From the above explanation, SPL can help you to fill your room with bass at the expense of clarity and fidelity.
+So, between SPL and SQ systems, which one is better?
+From the above explanation, SPL can help you fill your room with bass at the expense of clarity and fidelity.

 At the same time, SQ promises to give you perfect sound but fails to provide you with an objective method of assessing its efficiency.
 So, we can’t talk about perfection here.